EXCLUSIVE-India likely to ease restrictions for foreign online retailers in July

 * Opening up of online retail to benefit Amazon, eBay

-* India allows foreign online retailers to own 100 pct of marketplace business (Adds details, reaction, background)
+* India allows foreign online retailers to own 100 pct of marketplace business (Adds details of Modi's meeting with officials, reported trip to US paras 6, 11-12)

 By Nandita Bose and Rajesh Kumar Singh